 Other Best Selling Options

-- 2.6 SCFM @ 90 PSI allows for quick compressor recovery time.
-Voltage - 120 volt
+- QUICK RECOVERY TIME: 2.6 SCFM at 90 PSI allows for quick compressor recovery time

 - 【Super Fast Inflation】Avid Power AC/DC tire inflator comes with dual solid metal motors, which provides super power and inflates your car tires or other inflatables faster.
 Suitable for inflating tires on cars, bikes, sedan, midsize SUV.
 DOES NOT SUPPORT heavy duty truck tires.